Fish with me on some of the best rivers and creeks in the Gunnison Valley and beyond.

 Get the latest information on fishing conditions, hatches, and river flows for our area.

-In addition to these three rivers, there are miles and miles of rivers and streams in our area.
+There are hundreds of miles of rivers and streams in our area.
 We are surrounded by Forest Service lands which provide for a lot of public access to our fisheries.
 The 20-mile stretch of the Taylor River which flows from Taylor Reservoir to Almont includes about 12 miles of public access alone.
 In addition, there are also several state managed areas and landowner easements.
-This area offers a wide variety of water to fish, and it can be enjoyed by anglers of all skill levels - from first-timers (never-evers) to the most experienced fly fishers.
+This area offers a wide variety of water to fish, and it can be enjoyed by anglers of all skill levels - from first-timers to the most experienced fly fishers.
 We fish for brown trout, rainbows, cutthroat, cutbows, and brook trout throughout the season.

 Our main fishing season runs from April through October, with the peak of the season occurring during the summer months - from mid June to mid August.
 Our kokanee salmon run attracts anglers from mid August through October.
 The early season can provide some excellent fishing as the rivers warm up and the bugs begin to hatch.
 Run-off normally kicks in by around May 1 or so, and the big rivers are usually not fishable again until about mid June (give or take).
 Summer dry fly fishing is great, with our Green Drake hatch providing anglers with 20 to 30 fish days all on big dry flies.
 Summer mayflies and hoppers give way to fall, and the brown trout and kokanee salmon prepare for spawning.
 This is one of the best times to be here and my favorite season to fish.
 The fish are very active before the long winter kicks in again, and you just might get the biggest trout of the year...or your life.